wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 Many applications require aggregating histograms in which each Client submits a bit vector with exactly one bit set, also known as, "one-hot vector".
-We describe two policies that achieve `(EPSILON, DELTA)`-DP on this use case: one which uses only a Client-DP mechanism and targets the OAMC trust model, and another which uses only an Aggregator-DP mechanism and targets the more stringent OAOC trust model.
+We describe two policies that achieve `(EPSILON, DELTA)`-DP on this use case: one which uses only a Client randomization mechanism and targets the OAMC trust model, and another which uses only an Aggregator randomization mechanism and targets the more stringent OAOC trust model.
 We discover that both policies in different settings of `EPSILON` and `DELTA` provide comparable utility, except that the policy in the OAOC trust model requires all Aggregators to independently add noise, so we lose some utility when more than one Aggregator is honest.

-### Prio3MultiHotHistogram with Client-DP
+### Prio3MultiHotHistogram with Client Randomization

 > JC: For robustness, currently we will use a private VDAF
 > `Prio3MultiHotHistogram` discussed in
 > https://github.com/cfrg/draft-irtf-cfrg-vdaf/issues/287, that supports
 > checking for bounded number of 1s after the one-hot vector goes through
-> randomized response Client-DP.
+> symmetric RAPPOR on Client.
 We will need to update VDAF draft to specify
 > the validity circuit.

-Client-DP allows Clients to protect their privacy by adding noise to their measurements directly, as described in {{levels}}.
+Client randomization allows Clients to protect their privacy by adding noise to their measurements directly, as described in {{levels}}.
 Analyses ({{FMT20}} and
-{{FMT22}}) have shown that, in the OAMC trust model, we get good `(EPSILON, DELTA)`-DP, by aggregating noisy Clients' measurements with Client-DP.
-In this policy, we will describe how to achieve `(EPSILON, DELTA)`-DP, with binary randomized response Client-DP mechanism, along with `Prio3MultiHotHistogram` VDAF for robustness considerations.
+{{FMT22}}) have shown that, in the OAMC trust model, we get good `(EPSILON, DELTA)`-DP, by aggregating noisy Clients' measurements with Client randomization.
+In this policy, we will describe how to achieve `(EPSILON, DELTA)`-DP, with each Client applying symmetric RAPPOR to its measurement, along with `Prio3MultiHotHistogram` VDAF for robustness considerations.

-#### Client-DP Mechanism
+#### Client Randomization Mechanism

-The Client-DP we will use here is the binary randomized response mechanism described in {{rr}}, which is initialized with a `EPSILON_0` parameter.
-We get `(EPSILON, DELTA)`-DP in the aggregate result, as long as there are at least `batch_size` number of honest Clients, each of which adds the randomized response Client-DP to its measurement, and contributes the noisy measurement to the batch.
+The Client randomization we will use here is the symmetric RAPPOR mechanism
+{{symmetric-rappor}}, which is initialized with a `EPSILON_0` parameter.
+We get `(EPSILON, DELTA)`-DP in the aggregate result, as long as there are at least `batch_size` number of honest Clients, each of which applies symmetric RAPPOR to its measurement, and contributes the noisy measurement to the batch.
 The `(EPSILON, DELTA)`-DP degrades gracefully as the number of honest Clients decreases, i.e., we can still achieve `(EPSILON', DELTA)`-DP, where `EPSILON'` is larger than `EPSILON`.

 > TODO(junyechen1996): Justify why RR with `EPSILON_0` + `batch_size` can
 > achieve `(EPSILON, DELTA)`-DP in the aggregate result.

 #### VDAF Robustness {#client-dp-vdaf-robustness}

-Because applying binary randomized response at all coordinates of an one-hot Client measurement can cause the noisy measurement to have multiple bits set, we we need to check the noisy measurement has at most `m` number of 1s, per Section 4.5 of {{TWMJ+23}}, to ensure robustness against malicious Clients, who attempt to bias the final histogram by setting many coordinates to be 1.
+Because applying symmetric RAPPOR to an one-hot Client measurement can cause the noisy measurement to have multiple bits set, we need to check the noisy measurement has at most `m` number of 1s, per Section 4.5 of {{TWMJ+23}}, to ensure robustness against malicious Clients, who attempt to bias the final histogram by setting many coordinates to be 1.

 Assume the length of the Client measurement is `d`, and there is exactly one bit set.
-For the `d - 1` coordinates with 0s, the probability `p_0` of changing a coordinate from 0 to 1 is `1 / (exp(EPSILON_0) + 1)` per {{rr}}, so we can model the number of 1s in the noisy measurement as a binomial random variable `C` with number of trials `d - 1`, and probability `p_0`, plus the one bit that is already set.
+For the `d - 1` coordinates with 0s, the probability `p_0` of changing a coordinate from 0 to 1 is `1 / (exp(EPSILON_0) + 1)` per {{symmetric-rappor}}, so we can model the number of 1s in the noisy measurement as a binomial random variable `C` with number of trials `d - 1`, and probability `p_0`, plus the one bit that is already set.
 Our goal is to ensure the probability `p` of `1 + C` exceeding `m` is small enough, i.e., the false positive rate of a noisy measurement from an honest Client having more than `m` bits is at most `p`.
 This is equivalent to finding `m` and `p`, such that the cumulative distribution function (CDF) satisfies `Pr(C <= m - 1) >= 1 - p`.

 Once we find `m`, we will use it to instantiate `Prio3MultiHotHistogram` to perform verification and aggregation.
-The final aggregate result is debiased based on the number of measurements according to {{rr}}, in order to reduce the bias introduced during Client-DP.
+The final aggregate result is debiased based on the number of measurements according to {{symmetric-rappor}}, in order to reduce the bias introduced during Client randomization.

 ~~~
-class MultiHotHistogramWithClientDp(DpPolicy):
+class MultiHotHistogramWithClientRandomization(DpPolicy):
     Field = MultiHotHistogram.Field
     Measurement = MultiHotHistogram.Measurement
     AggShare = list[Field]
     AggResult = MultiHotHistogram.AggResult
-    DebiasedAggResult = BinaryRandomizedResponse.DebiasedDataType
+    DebiasedAggResult = SymmetricRappor.DebiasedDataType

     def __init__(self, eps0: float):
         # TODO(junyechen1996): Justify how eps0 + batch_size can
         # achieve `(EPSILON, DELTA)`-DP.
-        self.rr = BinaryRandomizedResponse(eps0)
+        self.rappor = SymmetricRappor(eps0)

     def add_noise_to_measurement(self,
                                  meas: Measurement,
                                  ) -> Measurement:
-        return self.rr.add_noise(meas)
+        return self.rappor.add_noise(meas)

     def debias_agg_result(self,
                           agg_result: AggResult,
                           meas_count: int,
                           ) -> DebiasedAggResult:
-        return self.rr.debias(agg_result, meas_count)
+        return self.rappor.debias(agg_result, meas_count)
 ~~~

 #### Utility

-As discussed in {{rr}}, as the number of Clients `n` increases, the noise at each coordinate of the debiased aggregate result approximates a Gaussian distribution with standard deviation
-`sqrt(n * exp(EPSILON_0) / (exp(EPSILON_0) - 1)^2)`.
-We will look at the
-standard deviation generated by binary randomized response from `n` Clients, in order to achieve various combinations of `(EPSILON, DELTA)`-DP.
+As discussed in {{symmetric-rappor}}, as the number of Clients `n` increases, the noise at each coordinate of the debiased aggregate result approximates a Gaussian distribution with mean 0, and standard deviation `sqrt(n * exp(EPSILON_0) / (exp(EPSILON_0) - 1)^2)`.
+We will look at the standard deviation generated by symmetric RAPPOR from `n` Clients, in order to achieve various combinations of `(EPSILON, DELTA)`-DP.

 | `EPSILON`       | `DELTA`     | Standard deviation    | Internal Parameters          |
 |:----------------|:------------|:----------------------|:-----------------------------|
 | 0.317           | 1e-9        | 26.1336               | n = 100000, EPSILON_0 = 5.0  |
 | 0.906           | 1e-9        | 12.2799               | n = 100000, EPSILON_0 = 6.5  |
 | 1.528           | 1e-9        | 5.7939                | n = 100000, EPSILON_0 = 8.0  |
-{: #histogram-client-dp title="Utility of Pure Client-DP for histogram use case."}
+{: #histogram-client-dp title="Utility of Pure Client Randomization for histogram use case."}

-### Prio3Histogram with Aggregator-DP
+### Prio3Histogram with Aggregator Randomization

-Aggregator-DP requires Aggregators to add noise to their aggregate shares before outputting them.
-In the OAOC trust model, we can achieve good `EPSILON`-DP, or `(EPSILON, DELTA)`-DP, as long as at least one of the Aggregators is honest.
-The amount of noise needed by Aggregator-DP typically depends on the target DP parameters `EPSILON` and `DELTA`, and also the `SENSITIVITY` {{sensitivity}} of the aggregation function.
+Aggregator Randomization requires Aggregators to add noise to their aggregate shares before outputting them.
+Under OAOC trust model, we can achieve good `EPSILON`-DP, or `(EPSILON, DELTA)`-DP, as long as at least one of the Aggregators is honest.
+The amount of noise needed by the Aggregator randomizer typically depends on the target DP parameters `EPSILON` and `DELTA`, and also the `SENSITIVITY` {{sensitivity}} of the aggregation function.

 In this section, we describe how to achieve `(EPSILON, DELTA)`-DP for `Prio3Histogram` {{Section 7.4.4 of !VDAF}} by asking each Aggregator to independently add discrete Gaussian noise to its aggregate share.

-#### Discrete Gaussian Mechanism for Aggregator-DP
+#### Discrete Gaussian Mechanism for Aggregator randomization

 We use the discrete Gaussian mechanism described in {{discrete-gaussian}}, which has a mean of 0, and is initialized with a `SIGMA` parameter that stands for the